 How to propagate butterfly bush?

 As we mentioned before, butterfly bush seeds easily.
-In case you got your hand on a sterile one, there is another way to propagate it, and that is by rooting cuttings.
+However, in case you got your hand on a sterile one, there is another way to propagate it, and that is by rooting cuttings.

 - Make a clean cut on new growth.